Documentation

 }

-The repo must contains a flake.nix file to addition of default.nix: flake.nix example
+The repo must contain a flake.nix file in addition to a default.nix: flake.nix example

 Examples for packages that could be in NUR: